cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/code-snippets.md

 If you use the same hyperlink text with different URLs on a page, this will trigger an accessibility flag in SiteImprove.
 Try to reword the text to reflect the different URLs.
 If you cannot, use a title with the link.
 This signals to screen readers that the link is different.

 To add a title, make a link like usual.
-View that section in _Code editor_ and add the code beginning **title**, as shown below.
+When finished, view that section in _Code editor_ and add the code beginning **title**, as shown below.

 ```
 <a href="https://covid19.ca.gov" title="[the text you’d like the screen reader to read instead of the hyperlink text on the screen]">[hyperlink text]</a>